Lamden/pixel_whale_docs/README.md

 ### How can I contact the team?
 They are available through Lamden channels:
 Contact us on [Telegram](https://t.me/lamdenchat)
-Read, Like and retweet us on [Twitter](https://twitter.com/LamdenTau)
+Read, like and retweet us on [Twitter](https://twitter.com/LamdenTau)
 Check out our articles on [Medium](https://medium.com/@Lamden)

 ### Do I need TAU to use the site?